-The celebrated comedian Chris Rock did what he typically does- he took a cheeky jab at a star, but this time around it did not receive just an eruption of laughter.
+Celebrated comedian Chris Rock did what he does best, took a jab at a star, but this time around the crowd did not erupt in laughter.

-“Jada, can't wait for GI Jane 2," the comedian said in reference to the 1997 action film in which the main character, Demi Moore famously acted with a shaven head.
+“Jada, can’t wait for GI Jane 2,” the comedian said in reference to the 1997 action film in which the main character played by Demi Moore was a woman with a clean shave.

 He then returned to his seat from where he shouted, “Keep my wife’s name out of your (expletive) mouth!”

-While the slap shocked the world and became the subject of discussion on social media, it is not the first time Smith and Rock have crossed paths, and the tension between the two has been a long time coming.
+While the slap shocked the world and became the subject of discussion on social media, it is not the first time Smith and Rock have crossed paths.

 We take a look at the history between the two celebrated personalities.

-Will Smith and Chris Rock co-star in The Fresh Prince of Bel-Air, 1995
+1995: Will Smith and Chris Rock co-star in The Fresh Prince of Bel-Air

-Their working relationship began when they both starred in the NBC sitcom The Fresh Prince of Bel-Air.
+Their working relationship started when they both starred in the NBC sitcom The Fresh Prince of Bel-Air.

-“Doubling up as a popular actor named Maurice Perry and his sister Jasmine, Rock's guest appearance was featured during episode 2, season 6, titled ‘Get a Job,’ which aired on Sept.
-25, 1995,” People Magazine reports.
+“Doubling up as a popular actor named Maurice Perry and his sister Jasmine, Rock’s guest appearance was featured on episode 2, season 6, titled ‘Get a Job,’ which aired on September 25, 1995,” People Magazine reports.

-The comedian hands Smith his Grammy award for Best Rap Song, 1998
+1998: The comedian hands Mr Smith his Grammy award for Best Rap Song

 Before handing Smith his accolade, Rock repeatedly mocked the moment.

-This interaction has been described a “lighter one” by People Magazine, who reported that the comedian presented a prized blimp to the actor for his work as Oscar in Sharktale.
+This interaction has been described as a “lighter one” by People Magazine which reported that the comedian presented a prized blimp to the actor for his work as Oscar in Sharktale.

 The report adds that Rock also worked with Pinkett.
 The two starred alongside each other in the 2005 animated film Madagascar.

-In 2016, Chris Rock mentioned Pinkett during his Oscar’s monologue, taking several jabs at her publicized decision to boycott the ceremony.
+It was in 2016 when the tension may have escalated.
+Rock mentioned Pinkett during his Oscar’s monologue, taking jabs at her publicised decision to boycott the ceremony.

 “Jada said she’s not coming, protest.
 I was like, ‘Isn’t she on a TV show?’
 Jada’s going to boycott the Oscars?
 Jada boycotting the Oscars is like me boycotting Rihanna’s panties.
 I wasn’t invited!” he said.

-That year, the Oscars had drawn criticism for announcing a list of all white nominees.
-Pinkett was at the forefront of calling out the lack of inclusivity, along stars like Spike Lee and George Clooney.
+That year, the Oscars had drawn criticism for announcing a list of all-white nominees.

-Variety entertainment magazine suggests that a strained relationship between the two stars dates back six years ago, placing it to around this time.
+Variety entertainment magazine suggests that a strained relationship between the two dates back six years ago.

-At the time, Jada had taken a hard stance against the award ceremony, saying that the lack of inclusivity was “disgraceful on Martin Luther King Junior’s birthday.”
+At the time, Pinkett had taken a hard stance against the award ceremony, saying the lack of inclusivity was “disgraceful on Martin Luther King Junior’s birthday.”

-“I can’t help but ask the question: Is it time that people of colour recognize how much power, influence, that we have amassed, that we no longer need to ask to be invited anywhere?”
-Pinkett said on a Facebook video at the time.
+“I can’t help but ask the question: Is it time that people of colour recognise how much power, influence, that we have amassed, that we no longer need to ask to be invited anywhere?” she said on Facebook.